10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Constructing the Catalog

-This difference is what would be expected for a pair in a circular orbit with total mass $5$~M$_\odot$.
+where $ \Delta \mu_{\alpha}^2 = (\mu^*_{\alpha,1} - \mu^*_{\alpha,2})^2 $ and $ \Delta \mu_{\delta}^2 = (\mu_{\delta,1} - \mu_{\delta,2})^2$, and $\mu^*_{\alpha,i}=\mu_{\alpha,i}\cos{\delta_i}$ and $\mu_{\alpha,i}$ ($\mu_{\delta,i}$) is the component of the proper motion in the right ascension (declination) direction.
+The maximum proper motion difference expected for a circular orbit of total mass $5$~M$_\odot$ is \citep{EB18} which we adopt as the conservative upper limit for $\Delta\mu$.
+Since most systems in our sample have total masses below $5~{\rm M_\odot}$, this cut is safely inclusive.
+Moreover, it allows more massive systems to enter the sample because it assumes the limit where maximal orbital motion is fully projected into the plane of the sky and provides a $2\sigma$ buffer.
 This filter also removes a majority of unresolved pairs, which generally have larger orbital velocities and therefore larger proper motion differences.
 Moreover, this cut can also exclude some resolved triples, particularly when the inner binary is close and its high orbital motion skews the proper motions of both components.
 In such cases, the tertiary may appear to have a large proper motion difference from both inner stars, causing it to fail the consistency check.
 This introduces a bias against compact inner binaries with wide tertiaries, and should be considered when using this catalog.
 We discuss this further in the following section.

-We exclude sources in crowded regions and clusters following the method of \citet{EB21_widebin}.
+We exclude sources in crowded regions and clusters following the method of \citet{EB21_widebin}, which we summarize here.
 For each source, we count the number of neighboring stars within $5$pc that (i) are brighter than $G=18$, (ii) have proper motions within $5{\rm km~s^{-1}}$ at the $2\sigma$ level, and (iii) have parallaxes consistent within $2\sigma$.
 Sources with more than 30 such neighbors are removed, effectively eliminating those in dense environments like clusters and moving groups.

 To further exclude stars in moving groups and open clusters, we count the number of nearby astrometric companions per source.
 We reject candidates with more than $4$ such companions, allowing for multiple star systems (i.e., two or three resolved companions) but removing most dense co-moving groups/clusters.